bikas3121/Distributed_Cluster_Control/README.md

 # Distributed_Cluster_Control
-The  MATLAB implementation of the article title "Distributed Composite Control of Clustered Network"
+The  MATLAB implementation of the article title "Computationally efficient guaranteed cost control design for clustered networks"

 To run the code please run the file "main2_alg.m".
 To sucessfully run the code SEDUMI and YALMIP should be installed in the system.